 Preparing for Comps in Theology

-Guide for the Perplexed:
+Guide for the Perplexed

 After you finish coursework, you’ll prepare for comprehensive exams, during which you’ll show your familiarity with your discipline and readiness to write a dissertation in your field.
-Most students apply for comps at the end of their second year and take their exams in the spring of the third year.
+Most students apply for comps at the end of their second year and take their exams in the spring of their third year.

-Before Applying
+Before applying

-Complete the paperwork.
+Complete the paperwork

 • Keep in mind that your examiners are rooting for you.
 They want you to succeed!
 While they will challenge you and take seriously their role in evaluating your knowledge of the reading list, they are also eager to help you prepare.